 Breaking Cobb’s mark suddenly brought a 19th century player back into the news.
-His name was “Sliding Billy” Hamilton, a 5-foot-6 outfielder who had been elected to the Hall of Fame in 1961 by the Veterans Committee.
-At that time, Hamilton’s stolen base total of 937 was noted – but he quickly receded back into the pages of ancient baseball history.
+His name was “Sliding Billy” Hamilton, a 5-foot-6 outfielder who had been elected to the Hall of Fame in 1961.

 But when Brock surpassed Cobb, suddenly there were students of the game who rose to say, “Whoa, not so fast.
 There still remains Sliding Billy.”

 It was true.
-Billy was in the record books with his 937, even if set apart as a pre-1900 figure.
+Hamilton was in the record books with his 937 steals, even if set apart as a pre-1900 figure.
 And the pre-1900 barely explained his total.
-From 1886 to 1897, stolen bases were awarded for any number of base running advances we would scoff at today.
-Moving up on a throw to another base, moving up on an error – all sorts of things contributed to the total.
+From 1886 to 1897, stolen bases were awarded for any number of base running advances: Moving up on a throw to another base, moving up on an error – all this and more contributed to the total.

-Still, no one ran up a total like Billy did.
+Still, no one ran up a total like Hamilton did.
 He was the best at what he did; the best of his era.
 In his first two years with the Phillies, 1890 and ’91, he had 102 and 111 steals, (in only 123 and 133 games, respectively), even as altered by modern research.
 His head-first slides were crowd pleasers, and he played center field for Philadelphia between two other Hall of Fame-bound outfielders in Big Sam Thompson (6-foot-2) and Ed Delahanty (6-foot-1).
-The stumpy Hamilton looked quite tiny between them.

-Apart from his superlatives in stolen bases (his total has since been revised to 914), he had a .344 career batting average, for which he is still listed eighth all time.
+Apart from his superlatives in stolen bases (his total has since been revised to 914), he had a .344 career batting average.

-Remarkably, he scored 198 runs in 132 games in 1894, and there was nothing odd in the rules about runs scored then – nor was it an era of unusually high-scoring games.
-No one has ever come close to that – Babe Ruth’s 177 being the 20th century mark.
+Remarkably, he scored 198 runs in 132 games in 1894, and there was nothing odd in the rules about runs scored then.
+No one has ever come close to that – Babe Ruth’s 177 in 1921 being the modern era mark.

 A native of Newark, N.J., Hamilton had been a high school sprinter who turned to pro baseball at age 22.
-He reached the majors with Kansas City (American Association) in 1886 and went to Philadelphia when they folded two years later.
+He reached the majors with Kansas City Cowboys of the American Association (then a major league) in 1886 and went to Philadelphia when they folded two years later.
 He played 14 years in the major leagues, including six years with Boston, wrapping up his career in 1901.